I have been a work-at-home freelance writer and media professional for 20 years.

 Businesses, schools, non-profits and government organizations all need content: Websites, emails, newsletters, texts, social media, books and more.
 Increasingly, the skills of SEO, or search engine optimization, are all critical to being competitive in the writing world.

-A journalism, marketing or communications degree will give you a leg up in landing one of these positions, but you can also obtain relevant expettise from freelance writing gigs and free online courses, like this one from Coursera on Search Engine Optimization.
+A journalism, marketing or communications degree will give you a leg up in landing one of these positions, but you can also obtain relevant expertise from freelance writing gigs and free online courses, like this one from Coursera on Search Engine Optimization.
+Learn more about whether it's worth going back to school.

 Corporate travel consultant